CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-4.md

 ![Result: Translate API](./img/translate-text-result.png)

-# Create and use the  Computer Vision Service and integrate it into an Node.js App
+# Create and use the Computer Vision Service using Node.js App

-## Computer Vision client library for Node.js

-## Setting up

 ### Create a Computer Vision Azure resource

 First, create a `Computer Vision` Service in **YourResourceGroup** in the Azure Portal